 Applicants should have finished at least one year of studies by the beginning of the course, be fluent in English and keen to work in groups.

 The fee including registration, tuition, accommodation, meals and social programme is € 675.
 Participants should cover their own travelling expenses and insurance.
-A limited number of full and partial bursaries are available, provided by State Education Development Agency and the organisers.
+A limited number of full and partial scholarships are available, provided by State Education Development Agency and the organisers.

 Participants of the Summer School will be awarded a Certificate of Riga Technical University and 3 ECTS points upon completion of the course.